Prathyusha-2310/Internship_projects/README.md

-# Number Guessing Game
+# Rock, Paper, Scissors Game

-This is a simple command-line number guessing game implemented in Java.
-The game prompts the user to guess a randomly generated number between 1 and 100.
-The player receives feedback on whether their guess is too high or too low, and the game continues until they correctly guess the number.
+This is a simple command-line implementation of the classic game "Rock, Paper, Scissors" written in Java.
+The user plays against the computer, which randomly selects its choice for each round.
+The game continues until the user decides to stop playing.

 ## Features

-- Random number generation between 1 and 100.
+- Play against the computer.
-- Feedback for each guess (too high, too low, or correct).
+- Validates user input and provides feedback for invalid choices.
-- Keeps track of the number of attempts made by the user.
+- Displays the result of each round (win, lose, or tie).
-- Simple and user-friendly command-line interface.
+- Allows the user to play multiple rounds in a single session.